vscosta/yap/Logtalk/README.txt

 3. REGISTRATION

-To register as a Logtalk user either use the registration form found at the Logtalk web site or send an email message to:
+To register as a Logtalk user either use the registration form found at the Logtalk web site, http://logtalk.org/regform.html, or send an email message to:

 	registration@logtalk.org